San Fernando, Pampanga, Philippines

 Hilario located the hatch to enter the So-Ki as Peter and Isko approached the crate filled with ammunition.
 Inside were a set of pristine Nambu sidearms as well as a gun the pair had not seen before.
 The new Japanese weapon was roughly the size of a Thompson, with some similar components.

 Peter sprinted to the So-Ki which Hilario had managed to get running.
 Isko was now with them, the weapons loaded on board.
-Peter entered the car from the back, jumping in then swinging himself inside.
+Peter entered the car from the back, grabbing the roof then swinging himself in.
 It was much louder on the inside than on the outside.
 There was not any wasted space around the interior walls, which were covered in connective wires and components for the engine and control system.
 There was only a single seat, now occupied by Hilario.
 The view port at the front of the vehicle was so minuscule, Peter could not properly view the front facing action.

-Peter grabbed a hold of the Japanese submachine gun with one hand, while holding on to a grip on the ceiling.
-The banging from the rear doors of the building was getting louder before Isko finally arrived, pulling the door shut behind him.
+Peter grabbed a hold of the Japanese submachine gun with one hand, while holding onto a hand grip in the ceiling.
+The banging from the rear doors of the building was getting louder before Isko finally pulled the door shut behind him.

 Hilario jerked his body to a port on the left side, informing the others.